Mt. Pleasant Area Fall Flavor (plus Fun!) Tour

 Fun: If adventure is what you seek, keep heading west and you’ll run into Isabella County parks and Chippewa Watershed Conservancy preserves where you can view fall foliage, hike, bike, disc golf and explore.
 Must-sees include: Deerfield Nature Park for hiking and disc golf and Bundy Hill Preserve for hiking Isabella County’s tallest point, Bundy Hill.

 On your tour, be sure to enjoy fall foliage in central Michigan; click here for our fall color guide.
-For fall fun activities and events, check out our 100 Days of Fall, featuring something to do, every day, from now until December.
+For fall fun activities and events, check out our events page located on our website.
+Follow us on Facebook, Twitter and Instagram – and be sure to use #MeetMtP during your visit!

 Featured photo courtesy of Robaire’s Bakery in Mt.
 Pleasant, Michigan.